robcarver17/skipperman/docs/main-menu.md

 - Add [Alt-a]
 - Help [Alt-h]

-NOTE: not all of these are currently implemented across all of Skipperman.
+NOTE: not all of these will work on every page

 In most browsers (Explorer, Chrome, Opera version 15 onwards, and Safari) you would use the Alt key plus the relevant (lowercase) letter.
 In Firefox use Alt, Shift and key.
 In Opera prior to version 12 use Shift, Escape and key.